Quechee Gorge, VT

 • 4-star hikes

-• 0.7 to 3.8 mile options
+• 1 to 3 mile options

-• Easy difficulty | Gain 110 to 180 feet
+• Easy | Gain 110 to 180 feet

-• Quechee, VT | Central East VT
+• Quechee, VT | Central East

 Quechee Gorge Bridge is Vermont's oldest steel arch bridge.

 One mile long and 165 feet deep, the narrow Quechee Gorge was carved out by the rapid draining of glacial Lake Hitchcock some thirteen thousand years ago, and continues to be slowly etched away today by the flows of the Ottauquechee River.
+Stopping by the Quechee Gorge Bridge on Vermont's Route 4 highway is necessary to gain an appreciation of the site, but much more can be discovered on a couple of short walks.
+We present several brief hikes that can be enjoyed either individually or collectively.

-Visitor Center to Bridge View 4★ | 0.7mi, Out & Back, Easy, Gain 110ft | This short trail begins down the steps at the visitor center and winds through forest and then under the Quechee Gorge Bridge to reach the road level for gorge views from the bridge.
-If you want a shorter route you could just stick to the roadside pavement, but we like a trail that echews pavement for dirt, provides some woodland views and an appreciation of the bridge's structure.
+This short trail begins down the steps at the visitor center and winds through forest and then under the Quechee Gorge Bridge to reach the road level for gorge views from the bridge.
+If you want a shorter route you could just stick to the roadside pavement, but we like a trail that eschews pavement for dirt, provides some woodland views and some appreciation of the bridge's structure.

-Dewey's Pond & Quechee Dam 4★ | 2.2mi, Out & Back, Easy, Gain 140ft | Dewey's Pond was formed from an old oxbow section of the Ottauquechee River when it was dammed to power a textile mill back in the 1830s.
+Dewey's Pond was formed from an old oxbow section of the Ottauquechee River when it was dammed to power a textile mill back in the 1830s.
 The dam remains though the mill structures were demolished over sixty years ago.
-Today the route is a pleasant walk to the head of the gorge, and an opportunity to explore wildlife around the pond from within a ring of surrounding hilltops.
-There's also a quieter trailhead on Quechee Main Street at the North end of the pond.
+Today the route is a pleasant walk along the north end of the gorge and an opportunity to explore wildlife around the pond from within a ring of surrounding hilltops.
+This trail can be used to extend your hike from the visitor center, or as an alternative trailhead and access to the gorge and the bridge viewpoint.

 Swimming hole in the summer, rock hopping at other times.